informalsystems/vdd/liteclient/verification.md

 - _clockDrift Duration_:

-### Solution

-This is the signature of the function whose call is mentioned in [LCV-VC-Live].
+We start with the function whose call is mentioned in [LCV-VC-Live].
 It implements the problem statement.

 ```go